-The FY 2024 capital budget includes \$1.4 million to begin constructing Curiosity Corner, a multimodal hub for e-bikes, e-scooters, and autonomous shuttles.
+The FY 2025 capital budget includes \$3.5 million to construct Curiosity Corner, a multi-modal hub for e-bikes, e-scooters, and autonomous shuttles.
 Curiosity Corner will also include an electric vehicle charging hub with both Level 2 and Direct Current Fast Charge (DCFC) stations.
 The project will also add greenspace for Atlanta Technology Park employees and residents to enjoy.
 The City received \$500,000 from a federal grant to offset some of the costs.
-In addition, the FY 2024 budget includes \$870,000 for additional enhancements to the Curiosity Lab ecosystem.
+In addition, the FY 2025 budget includes \$250,000 to various improvements to the Curiosity Lab campus.